pretix/pretix-docs/docs/guides/two-factor-authentication.md

 !["Page titled 'Two-factor authentication', displaying the 'Two factor status' as 'currently' disabled, a button for adding a new registered device, and emergency tokens."](../assets/screens/account/two-factor-authentication.png "Two-factor authentication")

 On the next page, click the :btn-icon:fa3-plus: Add a new device:.
-Enter a name and choose the "Device type".
+Enter a name.
+The next steps are different depending on whether you want to use [a TOTP app](#using-a-totp-app) or a [hardware token](#using-a-hardware-token).

+!!!
+Note
+    In order to maximize security, only add a single device for 2FA.
+    **Do not** add both a TOTP app and a hardware token.
+    **Do not** add multiple TOTP apps
+    **Do not** add multiple hardware tokens.
+    Every additional method for logging in to your account offers potential attackers an additional point of entry.

+### Using a TOTP app

+Under "Device type", select `Smartphone with the Authenticator application`.
 Then, click :btn:Continue:.

-### Using a TOTP app

 Open your TOTP app.
-Create a new entry for your pretix account.
+Create a new entry for the TOTP secret.
 Scan the QR code being displayed in the pretix backend.
-Alternatively, click :btn:Can't scan the barcode?: and enter the code displayed in step 3.
+Alternatively, click :btn:Can't scan the barcode?: and enter the code displayed under `3.`.

 !!!
 Note
     **Do not** store your password and your TOTP secret in the same password manager.